 SpamTitan Cloud and SpamTitan Gateway also help your organization mitigate risks from email-borne threats with dual antivirus software provided by Bitdefender and ClamAV.
 The high level of antivirus protection includes malicious URL blocking and phishing protection.

 Our spam filtering solutions are backed by industry-leading customer and technical support.
 In the unlikely event that you encounter a problem with either of our products, our teams are on standby to resolve any issues you may have.

 Try SpamTitan´s Spam Filtering Solutions for Free

 The best way for an organization to evaluate a spam filtering solution and apply our anti-spam tips is to test the abilities of the solution in their own environment.
-Consequently we are offering all organizations a free thirty day trial of SpamTitan Cloud or SpamTitan Gateway with no obligation to continue with the service once the trial period is over.
+Consequently we are offering all organizations a free fourteen day trial of SpamTitan Cloud or SpamTitan Gateway with no obligation to continue with the service once the trial period is over.

-Our offer consists of a fully-enabled, enterprise grade spam filtering service for thirty days with full customer and technical support, plus help with applying our anti-spam tips wherever possible.
+Our offer consists of a fully-enabled, enterprise grade spam filtering service for fourteen days with full customer and technical support, plus help with applying our anti-spam tips wherever possible.
 To find out more about our offer, speak with our customer service team today.
 Our team will be happy to answer any questions you have, and guide you through the quick and easy process of installing and configuring the most appropriate SpamTitan spam filtering solution for your organization´s needs.